History of Suresnes: Daily activities and links with the capital

 To secure the surroundings of royal residences, King Louis XIV had Swiss Guards stationed in several towns around Paris, including Suresnes, which welcomed them in the early 1640s and would do so for the next century.
 According to René Sordes, Suresnes did not suffer from the deadly fighting of the Fronde, but the installation of Condé's army near the town, probably on the Fouilleuse plateau, must have led to requisitions.
 On the contrary, Francis Prévost, another historian of Suresnes, asserts that the village was devastated and pillaged, in particular the vineyards and the seigniorial house.

 At the time, the two centers of activity in Suresnes were the Saint-Leufroy church and the provost's office (or seigneury).
 The former had been remodeled several times and therefore offered little of artistic interest, apart from two stained-glass windows depicting the arms of Saint-Germain-des-Prés and those of the king, and a more modest one dedicated to Saint Leufroy.
 The nave included seven chapels, which were the object of attention of the aristocracy and bourgeoisie, who paid to occupy them during ceremonies or sometimes to be buried in them.
-Since the 16th century, the parish priest had also been responsible for teaching the children of Suresnes, although this instruction had to be simple and poorly attended, with parents complaining, for example, about the irregularity of the lessons given to their children.
+Since the 16th century, the parish priest had also been responsible for teaching the children of Suresnes.
+However, this instruction had to be simple and poorly attended, with parents complaining, for example, about the irregularity of the lessons given to their children.
 In 1683, 11 of the parish's 31 notables could not write.

-The manor house (including gardens, prison, praetorium, stables, barn, wine press, dovecote, cellars, oratory, etc.) underwent several modifications over the centuries but remained based at rue du Pont level, with the Hewittic company occupying part of the preserved buildings until they were demolished in 1974.
+The manor house (including gardens, prison, praetorium, stables, barn, wine press, dovecote, cellars, oratory, etc.) underwent several modifications over the centuries; it remained based at rue du Pont level, with the Hewittic company occupying part of the preserved buildings until they were demolished in 1974.
 The vaulted cellars of this building were used as a shelter during the Second World War.
-Patibular forks, owned by the abbey, were also used to punish many misdeeds: the murderers of a cart driver were condemned to death in 1648, with a scaffold erected in rue de la Barre (now rue du Pont); in 1657, two false moneylenders were “beaten and fustigated” at the crossroads of la Barre (between rue des Bourets and rue du Pont), with fleur-de-lis on their right shoulder, fined and banished from Suresnes for three years.
+Patibular forks, owned by the abbey, were also used to punish many misdeeds: the murderers of a cart driver were condemned to death in 1648, with a scaffold erected in rue de la Barre (now rue du Pont); in 1657, two false moneylenders were "beaten and fustigated" at the crossroads of la Barre (between rue des Bourets and rue du Pont), with fleur-de-lis on their right shoulder, fined and banished from Suresnes for three years.

 The Longchamp Abbey, located on the other side of the Seine, in the current Bois de Boulogne, maintained very close links with Suresnes (in the background, Mont Valérien).